William Wing Loring: Civil War

 Loring famously butted heads with superior officers, particularly with Stonewall Jackson.
 At the conclusion of the Romney Expedition in northwestern Virginia (now West Virginia) in January 1862, Jackson returned to his headquarters in Winchester while assigning Loring to stay and occupy the small, mountainous town.
 Unhappy with their assignment of holding a remote outpost in the dead of winter, Loring and his officers went over Jackson's head to Secretary of War Judah P. Benjamin, requesting that the division be withdrawn.
 Jackson complied with the order, then resigned in protest of Richmond's interference with his command.
 He withdrew his resignation at the urging of Governor John Letcher and his commander, Joseph E. Johnston.
-Loring was reassigned out of Jackson's command, and given command of the Department of Southwestern Virginia.
-In his five months in that role, Loring moved a force of 5,000 into the Kanawha Valley in his Kanawha Valley Campaign of 1862, ultimately occupying Charleston for a six-week period.
+Loring was reassigned out of Jackson's command and given command of the Department of Southwestern Virginia.
+In his five months in that role, Loring moved a force of 5,000 into the Kanawha Valley in his Kanawha Valley Campaign of 1862, ultimately occupying Charleston for six weeks.
 In mid-October, Loring was transferred to the West.

-By November 1862, Loring was in Grenada, Mississippi, commanding a division in John C. Pemberton's Department of Mississippi and East Louisiana, another superior officer he had friction with.
+By November 1862, Loring was in Grenada, Mississippi, commanding a division in John C. Pemberton's Department of Mississippi and East Louisiana, another superior officer with whom he had friction.
 In early spring of 1863, he defended against the Yazoo Pass Expedition, before his division was ordered south to reinforce Vicksburg.
 He was present at Pemberton's disastrous defeat at Champion Hill where he initially disobeyed an order from Pemberton to advance.
 Cut off from the rest of the army, most of his division then marched east to Jackson, Mississippi to join forces with Gen. Joseph E. Johnston for the impending siege.
 A feud between Loring and Pemberton over these actions persisted long after the war had ended.

 By the end of 1863, he was under the command of Lt.
 Gen. Leonidas Polk and defended east Mississippi from William T. Sherman during the Meridian Campaign of February 1864.
 Polk's relatively small force was then ordered to northwest Georgia to join Joe Johnston's Army of Tennessee, which was beginning to abandon its winter quarters in Dalton, Georgia to start the Atlanta campaign.
 Polk's divisions, one commanded by Loring, arrived just in time to temporarily thwart a flanking maneuver by Union General James B. McPherson at the Battle of Resaca.
 Facing overwhelming numbers, Johnston's army was continuously flanked and forced to withdraw closer and closer to Atlanta.